 Why Would I Consider a Private Insurance Plan?

 Private health insurance plans, including short-term medical coverage, supplemental health insurance and ACA-compliant major medical policies, continue to be a popular purchase decision.
-In fact, a recent study shows that 2.5 million Americans who are eligible to receive subsidies for health insurance plans bought via the government exchange still decide to purchase private health insurance coverage.
+In fact, a recent study shows that 2.1 million Americans bought via the government exchange still decide to purchase private health insurance coverage.

 So, what are the top reasons for buying private health insurance?